johnlawrencebacug/BACUG_PA2/README.md

 * Display the requested checks in the notebook before saving each result.
 * Do not use libraries other than NumPy

+* import numpy as np - this defines that numpy as recognized as np

 ## PROBLEM A
 * Pseudorandom Seed Initialization Configured `np.random.seed(2112)` to constrain the internal state of the pseudo-random number generator, enabling complete replication of generated data values across environments.
 * Matrix Instantiation